microbecode/zk-languages/README.md

 ### Folder structure

 All folders under the root folder are based on the language's name.
-Under that, there is a README and a `multiply` folder, which contains the stand-alone programs with that language.
+Under that, there is a README and a `standalone` folder, which contains the stand-alone programs with that language.

 If the language has smart contract capabilities, they are demonstrated in a `contract` folder.